Novemburr/checkerupper/README.md

 Add a sufficient number of sites with varying response codes;

+Allow files to be passed as arguments, may require switches;

+Include what each error code means at the bottom of the email, only once;

+Only send one mail with multiple recipients instead of one mail for each;

 USAGE:

 Populate a sites.txt file with the sites you wish to check in the same directory as auto_checker.sh;

+If you want to send to a number of emails you may populate a file email_list.txt;

 Basic usage from command line:
 ./auto_checker.sh email@domain.com;